Air Quailty Info

 Air quality is based on air pollutants, and the higher the concentration of a pollutant, the more harmful it is to humans.
 Air pollutants are complex mixture of solid particles, liquid droplets, as well as gases, which come from many sources, for example: household fuel burning, industrial chimneys, traffic exhausts, power generation, open burning of waste, agricultural practices, desert dust and many other sources.
 The pollutants mentioned in the WHO Global Air Quality Guidelines are PM2.5, PM10, O3, NO2, SO2, and CO, however, environmental authorities have different definitions of pollutants, e.g., China requires 6 pollutants for air quality, while the European Environment Agency requires 5 pollutants.

-• Monitoring stations failing or being closed
+• Monitoring stations malfunction or are closed

 In addition, the measurement units for pollutant concentration also vary.
 Refer to the table below for the name of the pollutants and the units they are available in.